Sinusealpha/MedX/CONTRIBUTION-GUIDE.md

 There are two main ways to contribute: development and content creation.

-- For development contributions, head over to the [issues tab](https://github.com/MedX-Media/MedX/issues) and get started with "good first issues". but before that, read the issues part of this guide to be familiar how it works.
+- For development contributions, head over to the [issues tab](https://github.com/MedX-Media/MedX/issues) and get started with "good first issues". but before that, read the [issues part]() of this guide to be familiar with how it works.
-- Content creators can also contribute by writing in the website. but before that make sure to read our [content principles](https://github.com/MedX-Media/MedX/blob/main/ContentPrinciples.md) document.
+- Content creators can also contribute by writing on the website. but before that make sure to read our [content principles](https://github.com/MedX-Media/MedX/blob/main/ContentPrinciples.md) document.

 ---> *Looking for a good place to start?* Join our ["Inside MedX" Telegram channel](https://t.me/insidemedx), where we announce MedX's needs and reports, including "good first issues" for newcomers and monthly reports for the people who want to know about our status.